 Remember that elementary school story that kids liked to pass around at lunch about the middle of Oreo cookies being pure lard?
 Well, it’s not true; Oreos don’t contain lard anymore, if they ever did.

 But guess what does?
 If you said “tortillas,” I say si!
 Fortunately, many brands have removed the animal fat from their tortillas, but it’s still worth a check.
 And if you’re eating out at a Mexican restaurant, it’s probably more likely that the tortillas are made with lard.

-[Update: Chipotle tweeted to me that their tortillas are lard-free.
-Their pinto beans, however, are not veggie-friendly.]
+[Update: Chipotle has tweeted to me that their tortillas are lard-free and pinto beans are now vegan-friendly!]

 According to Wikipedia, some gummy bears are made with pectin or starch instead of gelatin, so these are veggie-friendly.